kimlukasmyrvold/old_personal_site/README.md

 # Personal Site
-This is my Personal Site that I show off games I have made and personal things about such as my personality, work experience, education and my skills.
+This is my Site where I show off the games I have made and about my things such as my personality, work experience, education, and my skills.